 Other common ways companies cause wrongful deaths include:

-- Dangerous driving — Both companies and individuals can cause wrongful deaths via traffic accidents.
+Dangerous driving — Both companies and individuals can cause wrongful deaths via traffic accidents.
 In cases where the at-fault driver is an on-duty professional, such as a trucker, it’s the driver’s employer, rather than the individual driver, who is responsible for the damage.
-For more on road negligence in Smyrna, click here.
+For more on road negligence in Smyrna, read our Smyrna car accident lawyer page.

 In many cases of wrongful death, there are multiple possible types of negligence, and negligent parties, involved.